yash-ops22/DevOps-Project6/README.md

  # Step 5:

  Then we have to check for the pods if they are running or not.
  For this we have to configure our email in jenkins.
-If their is any errorin the deployment this job will send an mail to the mentioned email.
+If their is any error in the deployment this job will send an mail to the mentioned email.

        job("Testing") {

     steps {

         shell('export status=$(curl -siw "%{http_code}" -o /dev/null                     192.168.99.100:2424); if [ $status -eq 200 ]; then exit 0; else python3           mail.py; exit 1; fi')
       }
     }